MontagueM/CSGO-Machine-Learning/README.md

 - matplotlib
 - pylab

-An easy way to get all the prerequisites is to use Anaconda as your python interpreter, found[here](https://www.anaconda.com/download/).
+An easy way to get all the prerequisites is to use Anaconda as your python interpreter, found [here](https://www.anaconda.com/download/).

 ---------------------------------